Fine-Grained Complexity of Computing Degree-Constrained Spanning Trees: Dense Graph Parameters

-Corollary~\ref{cor:cw_zero_acc} tells us that the input is a YES-instance if and only if the table entry at the root contains the pattern $\langle \mathbf{0} \rangle$.
-Informally, the pattern $\langle\mathbf{0}\rangle$ corresponds to a partial solution with one connected component, where all degree constraints are satisfied, i.e., a solution. \begin{corollary} The instance $(G,D)$ is a YES-instance if and only if $T_r$ contains a $\langle \mathbf{0}\rangle$. \end{corollary} \begin{proof} It is easy to see that $\langle \mathbf{0}\rangle$ is the only pattern that is $\emptyset$-compatible with the empty graph.
+The other direction can be obtained by reversing the direction of implications. \end{claimproof} Lastly, \cref{clm:alg} and \cref{cor:cw_reduce_to_nice_output} imply that $T_x\simeq \mathcal{R}_x$, as desired. \end{proof} The following corollary tells us that the input is a YES-instance if and only if the table entry at the root contains the pattern $\langle \mathbf{0} \rangle$.
+Informally, the pattern $\langle\mathbf{0}\rangle$ corresponds to a partial solution with one connected component, where all degree constraints are satisfied, i.e., a solution. \begin{corollary} The instance $(G,D)$ is a YES-instance if and only if $T_r$ contains $\langle \mathbf{0}\rangle$. \end{corollary} \begin{proof} It is easy to see that $\langle \mathbf{0}\rangle$ is the only pattern that is $\emptyset$-compatible with the empty graph.

 Suppose $\langle\mathbf{0}\rangle\in T_r$.
 Since $T_r\simeq R_r$ and $\mathbf{0}$ is $\emptyset$-compatible with the empty graph, there is an element in $\mathcal{R}_r$ that is $\emptyset$-compatible with the empty graph, i.e., $\langle\mathbf{0}\rangle\in \mathcal{R}_r$.
 The partial solution that corresponds to $\langle \mathbf{0}\rangle$ is a forest in $G$ with one connected component that satisfies all degree requirements, i.e., it is a solution to our input instance.